 However, focus on the right things and hire the right people at the right time.
 This way, you’re going to be able to see your startup go from sales exploration to sales execution and ultimately sales scale.

 Our hands-on sales executive recruiters have experience working with private, public, pre-IPO, and non-profit organizations.
-Clients are typically $50 million in revenue to Fortune 1000’s or have assets between $500 million to $15 billion.
+Clients are typically $50 million in revenue to Fortune 1000’s or have assets over a billion.
 Successful placements span the entire C-Suite – CEO, Chief Operating Officer, Chief Financial Officer, and include vice president, general counsel, and other director-level leadership roles.